atharva-sardar02/ad-mint-ai/docs/PRD.md

 **FR-040: Automated Multi-Attempt Generation with VBench-Based Selection**
 - System shall support an **automated 3-attempt mode** for image-to-video generation:
   - Given a hero frame and motion/negative prompts, the system **automatically generates 3 video attempts** without additional user input.
-  - All 3 attempts shall be stored and linked to the same “generation group”.
+  - All 3 attempts shall be stored and linked to the same "generation group".
 - After generation completes, the system shall:
   - Run VBench (or equivalent) quality evaluation on each attempt.
   - Compute per-attempt scores (e.g., temporal consistency, aesthetics, prompt alignment) and an overall quality score.
-  - Automatically select the **highest-scoring attempt** as the “system-selected best” and mark it explicitly in the UI.
+  - Automatically select the **highest-scoring attempt** as the "system-selected best".
+- **CLI MVP:** Implemented as `generate_videos.py` CLI tool.
+Saves all videos to disk with VBench scores.
+Prints ranked results to console.
+User manually reviews videos and selects best candidate.
-- System shall expose an API and UI to retrieve:
+- **UI Phase (Future):** System shall mark the system-selected best attempt explicitly in the UI.
+System shall expose an API and UI to retrieve:
   - All attempts for a given generation group
   - VBench metrics per attempt
   - Which attempt was auto-selected as best and why (score breakdown).

 **FR-041: Iteration Workspace & Human-in-the-Loop Refinement**
+- **CLI MVP:** Implemented as `feedback_loop.py` CLI tool that orchestrates the complete workflow (image prompt → image generation → video prompt → video generation).
+Supports human feedback at each stage via CLI prompts.
+Saves complete trace files with all iterations, scores, and outputs.
-- System shall provide a dedicated **Iteration Workspace** UI for refining video attempts that includes:
+- **UI Phase (Future):** System shall provide a dedicated **Iteration Workspace** UI for refining video attempts that includes:
   - Side-by-side comparison of the 3 auto-generated attempts
   - Visual indication of the VBench score for each attempt
   - Ability to play videos in sync for direct comparison
 - System shall allow users to:
-  - Manually override the auto-selected best attempt (choose a different “winner”)
+  - Manually override the auto-selected best attempt (choose a different "winner")
   - Trigger manual regenerations with updated motion and/or negative prompts
   - Edit the hero-frame or motion prompts using an inline editor.
 - System shall offer LLM-powered **prompt improvement suggestions** based on:
   - VBench feedback (e.g., low temporal consistency → suggest stronger motion constraints)
-  - User feedback (e.g., “too chaotic”, “not cinematic enough”)
+  - User feedback (e.g., "too chaotic", "not cinematic enough")
 - System shall log each manual regeneration as a new attempt in the generation group, preserving full history.

 **FR-042: Iterative Refinement Workflow & Versioning**